linuxpiper/ansible-arch-setup/README.md

 *This project is in its early stages and is being refactored and optimized using Ansible and Linux best practices.
 Whilst it should be safe enough, it's up to you to review the playbook and packages being installed and configured before running it on your machine.*

+## FAQ

+#### Does this work with [insert distro here]?
+Right now, only Arch Linux and Arch Linux derivatives are supported.

+#### Will this break my machine?
+It shouldn't, it will most likely make it awesome.

+#### It failed at some step, why?
+You could be missing a dependency or maybe you already have another version of the same package installed (e.g. micro-bin instead of micro-git).
+You can comment out that item from the yml file and re-run the playbook.

+Feel free to open an issue on Github if you need a hand.

+#### Can I safely rerun the playbook?
+As often as you'd like.
+Just keep in mind that if you removed some packages after previously running the playbook, they will be reinstalled.

+#### My Plasma desktop doesn't look like the screenshot!
+Why?
+KDE Plasma has a million different config files spread out all over the place, and while I am considering adding a role to make the final plasma desktop look like mine, it's a huge amount of work to do it properly.

+It's actually easier to just customize it how you want - that's one of the biggest benefits of KDE Plasma.

+#### I made it better, do you take pull requests?
+Please and thank you! :)

+#### I don't want KDE Plasma, can I skip it?
+Sure - just set `install_kde` to `False` in the `/roles/common/vars/main.yml` file.

+#### I don't like Vivaldi, can I change it?
+You bet - open up `/roles/common/vars/main.yml` and change `browser: vivaldi` to one of the following values: `firefox`, `brave`, or `chromium`.

+#### How do I include my own dotfiles?
+It's so easy!
+Open up `/roles/common/vars/main.yml` and look for the `dotfiles:` section.
+Change the `url` to point to your own git repository.
+It doesn't have to be on Github, just publicly accessible.

+#### I have a question, how can I contact you?
+The best place to ask questions is to just open an issue in the Github repo.
+However you can email me at linuxpiper@gmail.com

+#### How can I support the project?
+This project is useless without all of the great free and open software it installs and configures.
+Donate to one of them!

+#### Where is the Code of Conduct?
+We don't do that stuff here.
+Be a grown up.